 - 1. Click Configure Destinations in the Platform Event Filters window. - 2.
-Click the number of the destination you want to configure. - NOTE: The number of destinations that you can configure on a given system may vary. - 3.
-Select the Enable Destination check box. - 4.
-Click Destination Number to enter an individual IP address for that destination.
-This IP address is the IP address to which the platform event alert is sent. - NOTE: On 12G systems with iDRAC7 specific versions, you can set Platform Event Destination as IPv4, IPv6, or FQDN. - 5.
-Enter a value in the Community String field to act as a password to authenticate messages sent between a management station and a managed system.
+Click the number of the destination you want to configure.

+NOTE: The number of destinations that you can configure on a given system may vary.

+- 4. Click Destination Number to enter an individual IP address for that destination.
+This IP address is the IP address to which the platform event alert is sent. - Enter a value in the Community String field to act as a password to authenticate messages sent 5. between a management station and a managed system.
 The community string (also called the community name) is sent in every packet between the management station and a managed system. - 6.
 Click Apply. - 7.
 Click Go Back to Platform Events Page to go back to the Platform Event Filters window.